teddy-ambona/kind-e2e/README.md

     └── values.yaml
 ```

+## Helm

+Helm is a package manager but also a templating and release management open-soource tool.
+The font-end and back-end apps are deployed through Helm using the `make helm-app` command.
+This command will deploy a new revised version of the charts, this is particularly useful when a rollback is needed.

 ## 5 - Istio as a service Mesh

 A [service mesh](https://istio.io/latest/about/service-mesh/) is a dedicated infrastructure layer that you can add to your applications.
 It allows you to transparently add capabilities like observability, traffic management, and security, without adding them to your own code.